Taipei for Digital Nomads

 If you search on Airbnb, you will find bigger rooms for cheaper.
 One thing you're paying for to stay here is the great location, and it is a great location.
 Zhongxiao Xinsheng MRT station is a short walk away.
 That's on the blue line just two stops from Taipei Main Station, so everything in Taipei is within easy access, but most things you need are actually walking distance.

 The street that the apartment's on, including the building that it's in, is almost solely electronics shops, so if you like tech you'll be living your wet dream.
-There are loads of little eateries nearby, including the vegetarian branch of Mayur Indian Kitchen if you want vegan/vegetarian food, as well as a Carrefour supermarket.
+There are loads of little eateries nearby, including the vegetarian branch of Mayur Indian Kitchen if you want vegan/vegetarian food, as well as a branch of Carrefour.
 It's very close to the National Taipei University of Technology, making it a studenty area, but more importantly being walking distance to the university's running track.
-Da'an Park is a slightly longer walk (or a short YouBike ride) but is still easily accessible on foot.
+Da'an Park is a slightly longer walk (or a short YouBike ride) but is still easily accessible.

 I at no point felt I was living a life of luxury when I stayed here.
-For the price I perhaps should have done.
-But it had everything I needed so I was comfortable for my month here.
+For the price I perhaps should have done, but I had everything I needed for my month here.

 Zhongzheng apartment bed and sofaZhongzheng apartment sofa and living areaZhongzheng apartment brick wallZhongzheng apartment sinkZhongzheng apartment bathroomZhongzheng apartment from outside